 The Charbonneau Group pursues frontier research in soft matter using simulation and theory.
-We tackle questions ranging from the molecular to the colloidal scale, such as the glass problem, protein crystallization, and micron- and nano-scale particle assembly.
+We tackle questions ranging from the molecular to the colloidal scale, such as the glass problem, protein crystallization, and nano- and microscale particle assembly.

 P. Charbonneau, E. I. Corwin, G. Parisi, A. Poncet, and F. Zamponi, Phys.
 Rev. Lett.
 117, 045503 (2016).

 P. Charbonneau, J. Kurchan, G. Parisi, P. Urbani, and F. Zamponi, Annu.
 Rev. Condens.
 Matter Phys.
 8, 265 (2017).

 P. Charbonneau and S. Yaida, Phys.
 Rev. Lett.
 118, 215701 (2017).

 L. Berthier, P. Charbonneau, D. Coslovich, A. Ninarello, M. Ozawa, and S. Yaida, Proc.
 Nat.
 Acad.
 Sci.
 USA 114, 11356 (2017).

 L. Berthier, P. Charbonneau, E. Flenner, and F. Zamponi, Phys.
 Rev. Lett.
 119, 188002 (2017).